 What is the role of the easement holder?
 After the Deed of Easement is recorded, the land trust or agency has stewardship responsibility: an annual site visit to ensure compliance with the easement and, if necessary, legal defense of an easement if a future owner violates its terms.

-In addition, there are significant income tax and estate planning benefits.
+Are there tax benefits to donating an easement?
+There can be federal and state income tax and estate planning benefits.
 In order to be tax-deductible, the easement: a) must be given in perpetuity; b) must be given to a qualified governmental or non-profit organization; c) must have an appraisal; and

-1. Federal Income Tax Deduction.
-The donation of an easement is treated as a charitable gift and the value of the easement (the value of the property pre-easement minus the value of the property post-easement) may be deducted from the donor's income for purposes of calculating income taxes.
+1. Federal Income Tax Deduction The donation of an easement is treated as a charitable gift and the value of the easement (the value of the property pre-easement minus the value of the property post-easement) may be deducted from the donor's income for purposes of calculating income taxes.

-2. Virginia State Income Tax Credit.
-The donor of a qualified easement donation is eligible for a Virginia income tax credit that is transferable.
+2. Virginia State Income Tax Credit The donor of a qualified easement donation is eligible for a Virginia income tax credit that is transferable.

-3. Estate Tax Benefits.
-The donation of an easement may result in a reduction in estate taxes.
+3. Estate Tax Benefits The donation of an easement may result in a reduction in estate taxes.

 Does CRLC charge a fee?
 CRLC does not charge an application fee to consider a possible conservation easement.
 A landowner is responsible, however, for covering all expenses for appraisal, legal, title, and recordation, as well as a Baseline Documentation Report (BDR) and a suggested donation to cover perpetual stewardship costs.
 In some instances, CRLC may require a survey, title insurance, Phase I Environmental Site Assessment, or other due diligence for which the landowner may incur the cost.